HEALTH

 In Singapore, health screening is a common practice due to its focus on maintaining public health.
 However, it is worth noting that the specific screenings you will receive will mostly be influenced by your health screening package.
 Singapore clinics tailor screening programs to suit the varying needs of individuals who seek the services.

 It should be noted that regular screening is not just for those feeling unwell.
-It is crucial even for healthy individuals as many conditions tend to develop silently.
+It is crucial even for healthy individuals, as many conditions tend to develop silently.

 What Does Health Screening Involve?

 To begin with, health screening needs vary considerably.
-The procedures typically involve series of tests tailored to an individual’s age, gender, medical history, and risk factors.
+The procedures typically involve a series of tests tailored to an individual’s age, gender, medical history, and risk factors.
 Here’s a quick roundup of what health screening involves:

 Pre-Screening Consultation